 One of the biggest problems with determining the worth of any home upgrade lies in the fact that there are different interpretations of what’s worth doing.
 For instance, if your goal is to sell the place, the only improvements that are worth making are the ones that yield positive resale ROI.
-On the other hand, if you intend to keep living there, what you need to focus on are the upgrades that will improve your overall lifestyle quality.
-All in all, here are six home improvement suggestions that are definitely worth the cost.
+On the other hand, if you intend to keep living there, what you need to focus on are the upgrades that will improve your overall lifestyle quality with Hardie Boys Inc. All in all, here are six home improvement suggestions that are definitely worth the cost.

 Fixing the roof